waykwo/transcribe-wav-audio/README.md

 A Python script that transcribes audio files and identifies different speakers using OpenAI's Whisper and pyannote.audio for speaker diarization.

+## 🔒 Privacy First

+**All processing happens locally on your machine.** Your audio files never leave your computer - no data is sent to OpenAI, cloud services, or any external servers.
+Perfect for sensitive conversations, confidential meetings, or any content requiring complete privacy.

 ## Features

+- 🔐 **100% Local Processing**: All transcription and speaker identification runs on your local machine
 - 🎙️ **Accurate Transcription**: Uses OpenAI's Whisper model for high-quality speech-to-text
 - 👥 **Speaker Identification**: Automatically identifies and labels different speakers
 - ⏱️ **Timestamps**: Includes precise timestamps for each segment